 You will be brought to the home screen, which includes featured and popular live events.

-You can refresh the home screen by scrolling all the way up, and then releasing.
+You can refresh the home screen by scrolling all the way up, holding the scroll down for a moment and then releasing it.
 A new event may load.

 The stream that appears on the home page is muted by default.
 This means the app will be silent when you open it.
 Tap the audio icon in the lower right corner for full audio.